nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. **User Guide**: Crafting a detailed user guide was essential to ensure clear understanding of the usage and purpose of our application and its features for both technical and non-technical users.

 3. **Testing**: Extensive and efficient test cases has to be written and executed to ensure that our application is bug-free.

 4. **Familiarizing with existing codebase**: Careful and thorough analysis of existing codebase is important to ensure bug-free implementation of new features as well as improving existing ones.

 ### Achievements
-1. **Excellent Product**: Able to produce a well-working application that solves all intended problems and proposed user stories
+1. **Excellent Product**: Able to produce a well-working application that solves all intended problems and proposed user stories.

-2. **Smooth Performance**: Optimized our code for the application such that it is able to handle large amounts of data without any performance issues
+2. **Smooth Performance**: Optimized our code for the application such that it is able to handle large amounts of data without any performance issues.

 ### Reuse and Effort Savings
 1. **Storage component**